-An independent insurance agent or broker can help you decide whether no-exam life insurance is right for you or if you’d benefit from going through the full underwriting process.
+A Policygenius agent can help you decide whether no-exam life insurance is right for you or if you’d benefit from going through the full underwriting process.

-There’s no need to worry about the life insurance blood test as long as you’re forthcoming with your provider about your medical history.
+There’s no need to worry about the life insurance blood test as long as you're forthcoming about your health background and history.
 You can’t drastically change your results by making health or lifestyle changes immediately before the exam, but knowing what to expect and being transparent will get you the most accurate quotes for your coverage.
 If you prefer to avoid the medical exam altogether, an accelerated underwriting or final expense policy may be the best fit.

 Life insurance companies use bloodwork to test for nicotine and drug use, high cholesterol, blood sugar, and other signs of pre-existing medical conditions.